« Back to course list

 • Participants will understand the concepts of stress & strain, tensile & shear failure, and linear elasticity and how that applies to wellbore conditions, covering the risks of borehole instability, fracturing, losses, and mechanical well failure, both under virgin, depleted and re-pressurised reservoir conditions.

-• Furthermore, participants will understand how appropriate well trajectory planning can reduce the risk of well failure (unable to produce of re-enter) due to reservoir depletion and re-pressurisation (e.g., due to waterflooding or CO2 storage).
+• Furthermore, participants will understand how appropriate well trajectory planning can reduce the risk of well failure (unable to produce or re-enter) due to reservoir depletion and re-pressurisation (e.g., due to waterflooding or CO2 storage).

 Topics